View courses in

 SAR HS 704: Issues in Delivery of Dietetic Services

-Undergraduate Prerequisites: Limited to students enrolled in the graduate nutrition program.
+Undergraduate Prerequisites: Limited to students admitted into the Dietetic Internship.

-This series of lectures are designed to provide students with information relevant to the practice of dietetics.
-ADA Standards of Practice/Standards of Professional Performance, the ADA Code of Ethics, the registration exam, third-party payment, and other issues salient to the dietetics practitioner are presented and discussed.
-2 credits, 1st semester
+This series of labs are designed to provide students with information relevant to the practice of dietetics.
+AND Standards of Practice/Standards of Professional Performance, the AND Code of Ethics, the registration exam, third-party payment, and other issues salient to the dietetics practitioner are presented and discussed.

 SAR HS 710: Graduate Field Experience: Human Physiology